sebastiancarlos/cl-yasboi/README.md

 The tests are passing! *Yas boi!*

-### Generating Executables
+## Generating Executables
-The system definition file (`cl-yasboi.asd`) contains the configuration needed for generating an executabls.
+The system definition file (`cl-yasboi.asd`) contains the configuration needed for generating an executable.

 Particularly, the entry point for the executable is defined to be the Lisp form `cl-yasboi:main`, which is a standard name for it.